 - Do practice with your child many times at home before going out.

 The New York Times has a great visual examples explaining how to avoid common mistakes with mask wearing.

 How many masks do I need?

 Everybody’s face shape is different, so I recommend starting with 1 or 2 of each brand to see which one is most comfortable.

 For each day that your family plans on going outside, I suggest having a few masks ready per person.
-As an example, if my daughter returns to school, I’m planning on having her bring:
+For my daughter who recently returned to school, she brings:

 - A mask for the morning

 - Another mask for the afternoon after lunch